AlejandroGiner/Lux-in-Tenebris/README.md

 -China superregion has received a major overhaul with 38 new provinces.

--Iberia has received a light overhaul with 6 new provinces.
+-Iberia has received a major overhaul with 23 new provinces, 15 new tags, 2 new cultures and many national ideas.

 -New tags in America scattered around the continent.#1